netobserv/flowlogs-pipeline/README.md

 After the first transform, we have the keys `dstAddr` and `srcAddr`.
 After the second transform, we have the keys `dstAddr`, `dstIP`, `srcAddr`, and `srcIP`.

-To maintain all the old key/values and simply add the key `dstAddr` (derived from `DstAddr`), use the following:
+To maintain all the old keys and values and simply add the key `dstAddr` (derived from `DstAddr`), use the following:
 ```
 parameters:
   - name: transform1